 All the time you are operating, thinking and therefore communicating from the reptilian and mammalian brain it is likely that you won’t have the words to articulate your thoughts as they are very instinctive and driven by your emotions.

 I call this communicating from a place of survival.
-The challenge we have is that when we communicate from here, the brain takes blood from your clarity brain and surges it out to your hands and feet which drains your brain of the resources you need to think, learn, process and gain that clarity you are wanting.
+The challenge we have is that when we communicate from here, the brain takes blood from your clarity brain and it impacts your ability to think clearly.

 Follow Step By Step Listening on Social Media